article_image

 1. Horse Racing Roots

 The most accepted origin of the term "The Big Apple" traces back to the horse racing world of the 1920s.
-John J. Fitz Gerald, a sportswriter for the New York Morning Telegraph, first popularized the name.
-In one of his columns in 1924, he mentioned that jockeys and trainers referred to New York City's racing tracks as "The Big Apple", signifying the ultimate destination or prize in their profession.
-Essentially, if you made it in New York, you made it big – much like today's performers see Broadway or the New York stage as the pinnacle of success.
+John J. Fitz Gerald, a New York Morning Telegraph sportswriter, first popularized the name.
+In one of his columns in 1924, he mentioned that jockeys and trainers referred to New York City's racing tracks as "The Big Apple," signifying the ultimate destination or prize in their profession.
+If you made it in New York, you made it big – much like today's performers see Broadway or the New York stage as the pinnacle of success.

 2. The Tourism Campaign